shtse8/SotiAds/README.md

 ## Security Note

-AdMob Stratosphere requires authentication with your AdMob and Firebase accounts.
+**SotiAds** requires authentication with your AdMob and Firebase accounts.
 Ensure that you keep your authentication tokens and configuration files secure and never share them publicly.

 ## Contributing

-Contributions to AdMob Stratosphere are welcome!
+Contributions to **SotiAds** are welcome!
 Please feel free to submit a Pull Request.

 ## License

-AdMob Stratosphere is licensed under the MIT License.
+**SotiAds** is licensed under the MIT License.